QnK1/power-grid-load-forecast/README.md

 - `data` - data used for model training and evaluation
 - `doc` - project documentation
 - `eval` - model evaluation
-- `models` - files used to run models
+- `models` - models definition and training
 - `utils` - data preparation and cleanup utilities